absolute-xero7/Ballroom-Dance-Website/README.md

-# Ballroom Dance Society Website
+# UofT Ballroom Dance Club Website

-This is the official website for the Ballroom Dance Society.
+This is the official website for the UofT Ballroom Dance Club at the University of Toronto.

 ## Available Scripts